 The Board of Education for MSDWT approved policies for all employees and students of the District to maintain a learning and working environment free of sexual harassment, race/color harassment, religious (creed) harassment, national origin harassment, and disability harassment.
 (Policies 1662, 3362, 4362 and 5517.)
-Students or parents who feel that they have been a victim of harassment are encouraged to report the incident by reporting anonymously through the appropriate online report HERE; completing a Title IX form on the website; contacting the building principal or trusted WTS educator; or by contacting Dr. Sean Taylor - Title IX Coordinator.
+Students or parents who feel that they have been a victim of harassment are encouraged to report the incident by reporting anonymously through the See Something Say Something online reporting; completing a Title IX form on the website; contacting the building principal or trusted WTS educator; or by contacting Dr. Sean Taylor - Title IX Coordinator.